RAKWireless/wisblock-node-red/other/libgpiod/libgpiod-blink/README.md

-# Control the PI4IOE5V96224 GPIO Expander in RAK7391 board from NodeRED.
+# Control the GPIO Expander in RAK7391 board from NodeRED.

 [TOC]

 ## 1. Introduction

-This guide explains how to create a flow and then use the node **node-red-contrib-libgpiod** to toggles an LED connected to `IO0_7` pin of GPIO Expander in RAK7391 board.
+This guide explains how to create a flow and then use the node **libgpiod** to toggles an LED connected to `IO0_7` pin of GPIO Expander in RAK7391 board.

 ### 1.1 Requirements